deepgram-starters/project-template/README.md

 ## Create a Free Deepgram Account

-Before you start, it's essential to generate a Deepgram API key to use in our demo applications.
+Before you start, it's essential to generate a Deepgram API key to use in our starter applications.
 [Sign-up now for Deepgram](https://console.deepgram.com/signup).

 ## Issue Reporting